This page contains the opening portion of Chapter 4 from

 4. Principles and priorities

-It’s time to explore more deeply the set of values underpinning the Transhumanist Manifesto.
+It’s time to explore more deeply the set of values that underpin and motivate the Transhumanist Invitation.

 This chapter sets out a number of fundamental principles, and reviews some high-level illustrations and implications.
 The seven chapters that follow apply and extend this set of values in each of seven spheres of human life where sustainable superabundance can bring profound transformation.

 Statements of values are often viewed with suspicion.
+Words and deeds often diverge.
 There’s frequently a big discrepancy between a formal set of stated values, and the actual factors that seem to motivate people’s behaviour.
 But on other occasions, values that are powerfully felt can, indeed, change the conduct of individuals and communities.
-They can inspire extraordinary courses of action.
+Values can inspire extraordinary courses of action.
 It depends in part on whether the values are embraced wholeheartedly, or merely given lip service.